• broken image

 Havenly Treats is a mezze bar on a mission to help refugee and immigrant women prosper, uplift their families, and shape their communities.
 They run a fellowship program meant to build economic and political power with their fellows, prioritizing education, collaboration, and paid job training as a model of integration counter to traditional models that prioritize rapid employment.

 Havenly Treats started under MAY as a team of students working to sell treats baked by refugee women in spaces around Yale's campus.
-Now, it has become an independent 501(c)3 nonprofit, and MAY students continue to support its mission by providing 1-1 support to its fellows, promoting its activities, and spreading the word about its mission!
+Now, it has become an independent 501(c)3 nonprofit, and MAY students continue to support its mission by providing 1-1 support to its fellows, promoting its activites, and spreading the word about its mission!

 • Who We Are

-Executive Board, 2023-2024
+Executive Board, 2024-2025

 broken image